How to optimize Production Planning to turn Supply Chain into a competitive advantage

 determines different approaches and different leveling strategies.

-The CRP is critical to avoid unmanaged overloads and to ensure delivery reliability.
-Analyses such as queuing, wait times, and the application of Little's law (The average number of customers in a system is equal to the average arrival rate multiplied by the average time in the system)allow us to understand how saturation affects overall lead time.
+CRP is essential for avoiding unmanaged overloads and ensuring delivery reliability.
+Analyses such as queues, waiting times, and the application of Little’s Law (the average number of customers in a system equals the average arrival rate multiplied by the average time in the system) help us understand how saturation affects the overall lead time.

-For many companies, the first step is not to implement a new tool, but to rethink the architecture of planning processes-dfrom Demand Planning to S&OP, from MPS to Capacity Planning -in an end-to-end and data-driven manner.
+For many companies, the first step is not to implement a new tool, but to rethink the architecture of planning processes—from Demand Planning to S&OP, from MPS to Capacity Planning—in an end-to-end and data-driven manner.

-Each publication stems from industry studies, field research and analysis of global trends integrated with the knowledge and expertise gained in transformation projects, with the aim of promoting business culture.
+Editorial Team Each publication is based on industry studies, field research, and analysis of global trends, integrated with the knowledge and expertise gained through transformation projects, with the aim of promoting corporate culture.

 Published on 02/16/2026